elmorenox/deploy-webapp-to-vpc-with-terraform/README.md

 ## Github

-Before you build the pipeline you'll need a Github token and use it on Jenkins so that it can pull the respository
+Before you build the pipeline you'll need a Github token and use it on Jenkins so that it can pull the repository

 - Navigate to your Github users setting
 - Click on 'Developer Settings'